 - Crests, trademarks, and emblems

-Let’s break them down to help you understand why they’re effective, and how you can use them in your own logo.
+Let’s dive into some examples of logo symbols to help you understand why they’re effective, and how you can use them in your own logo.

 Animals tap into deep instinctual structures in the brain, giving them an immediacy that requires almost no conscious abstraction.